Swantayzaaung/marker-ai-web-app/README.md

 # Marker AI
 Disclaimer: This is a very rudimentary passion project that I worked on when I was in Harrow International School with two of my friends.
-Some features have become unreliable with updates and
+It was a way for us to explore and understand how AI and NLP technologies worked, using a context that was relatable to us - IGCSE Past Papers!

 **Info on the project:** When I was in eighth grade, it was 2020 and the Covid-19 pandemic had just struck.
 I saw teachers struggling with online teaching, and some were using google forms... to check open ended questions word-for-word.
 This did not work well for any of us, and I wondered if something could be done.